Frequently Asked Questions (FAQ)

-The bursary programme is designed to boost recruitment into teaching, especially in priority areas.
+The bursary programme is designed to boost recruitment into teaching, especially in priority subject areas.
 In most

-cases, Faculty or School of Education staff will be able to determine the fit between a student's programme the teaching priorities.
+cases, Faculty or School of Education staff will be able to assist students with the Funza Lushaka priority subjects to determine a student's teaching priority subjects.

 The staff will also have to be guided by the Funza Lushaka Policy to determine the fit between a student's programme and the teaching priorities.

-Foundation Phase (i.e. Grades R-3):) Foundation Phase (with preference for African Languages ).
+Foundation Phase (i.e. Grades R-3): Foundation Phase (with preference for African Languages) Neurodevelopment Needs, Braille, SASL.